 The next morning, I headed alone to the strange (but not impressively so) Buddha Park, although I decided against adding a stop at the iconic Pha That Luang because it would’ve doubled the price of my already exorbitant taxi ride.
-Anecdotally, I do feel like more people would enjoy Vientiane if it wasn’t so expensive, relatively speaking, for the quality of what you get here.
+Anecdotally, I do feel like more people would find Vientiane worth visiting if it wasn’t so expensive, relatively speaking, for the quality of what you get here.

 Why is Vientiane So Expensive?

 Unfortunately, taxis and hotels aren’t the only expensive things in Vientiane.
 I found that the meals and beverages of my day in Vientiane were generally 25-50% more expensive than Bangkok (yes, central Bangkok!) prices, and most tuk-tuks seemed to charge a minimum of 25,000 Laotian kip (about 100 Thai baht or 3 USD), with journeys further than a few blocks commanding a price double or even triple that amount.

 And why is Vientiane so expensive?
 It’s hard to say, being that I’m not an economist, although I would imagine it’s a combination of Laos’ weak currency, anemic industrial sector and declining year-over-year GDP growth.
 It’s unfortunate, too, because I probably wouldn’t have focused on how mediocre Vientiane was had I not been made to pay through the nose to spend a day there.

 How to Do a Visa Run from Thailand

 My journey back to Vientiane began with an overnight train from Bangkok to the border town of Nong Khai, Thailand, then a local train over the Mekong to Thanaleng, Laos, where I paid for my Lao visa on arrival before piling into a van bound for the Thai Consulate.